tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - have you ever had a paranormal experience? what happened?
 - do you believe we're not alone in the universe? do you believe in extraterrestrial life? why?

 - do you still have goals and dreams for me? what are they? have they changed as I have grown up?
+- how hard should I pursue my dreams?
 - if I could do only one thing really well in life, what would you want that to be?
 - were there times that I disappointed you? what would you have had me do differently?
 - how do you think we're alike? how do you think we're different?